ohekpeje/odey/cm3lkvh8z000709lderasa1hn.md

 * **Cloud Security**: Protecting data and systems in cloud environments.

 Start with a general understanding of each area, then narrow your focus.
+To know more about some technical and non-technical roles in cybersecurity, use this [ebook](https://ohekpeje.gumroad.com/l/aqqov) as a guide.

 ### 3\. **Develop Technical Skills**